Apartment, Accommodation & Rooms in Birmingham, UK

 .
 Like many UK cities, Birmingham went through a period of decline as manufacturing and production of goods moved overseas.
 Birmingham was then revamped and redeveloped to reflect its changing image and today the it is truly a 21st century city.
 Birmingham has an image of being something of a concrete jungle but this is far from the truth – the city has more parks than any other European city

 !
 There is so much to see and do in the city, from museums and art galleries to shopping centres and bars.
 There are lots of different places to stay in Birmingham for people on all budgets.
-There are also alternative accommodation options available such as apartments and guest houses.
+There are also alternative accommodation options available such as holiday apartments, bed and breakfast and guest houses.
 They offer good value for money and you get the opportunity to see Birmingham from a different perspective.

 The world famous Mini car was designed and is still made in Birmingham.